thecloudexpanse/sit/README.md

 This version of `sit` has been enhanced to work on Linux and other Unix systems.
 On non-macOS platforms, resource forks and file metadata can be provided using the AppleDouble file format in both `._filename` or `.rsrc` sidecars.
 They can also be provided with the `.rsrc` and `.info` files which are output by the `xbin` program.

+**License and Credits**

+This code is derived from software written in 1988 by Tom Bereiter, derived in turn from earlier work by Allan G. Weber and Dave Johnson.
+All contributions and modifications are available in this repository under the terms of the simplified BSD 2-Clause license, except where files explicitly require the BSD 3-Clause license in their header.
+The terms of the original 1988 code were simply "use at your own risk."

 ---